-Trina helps nonprofit leaders with bold and future-oriented projects.
-Through coaching, process design, facilitation, and research, she helps answer important questions and move forward in changing times.
+Trina helps nonprofit leaders with bold and compassionate change.
+Through coaching, process design, facilitation, and research, she helps clients answer important questions and move forward in uncertain times.

 Her clients include government, higher education, and both local and national nonprofit organizations.
 Trina has also taught a variety of university courses on community development and nonprofit leadership and management, and is founder of the Quiet Changemaker Project and the Do Good Better Podcast.

 She holds an MBA in community economic development from Cape Breton University, a Bachelors of Science Education from the University of British Columbia, and a Certificate in Dialogue and Civic Engagement from Simon Fraser University.

 - MBA in Community Economic Development | Cape Breton University